KusionStack/kusionstack.io/docs/reference/cli/kusionup/index.md

 INFO[0061] Default Kusion is set to 'latest'
 ```

-Run `kusionup show` to check of all the installed versions and spot the active version:
+Run `kusionup show` to check all the installed versions and spot the active version:

 ```bash
 kusionup show